EENCloud/EEN-CLI-Public/README.md

 - Use `--id '*'` to apply a setting to all speakers.
 This cannot be combined with other selectors.
 - `audio-mode` must be one of: `disabled`, `talkDown`, `twoWayAudio`.
 - `sip-username` and `sip-password` update the `sipCredentials` object on the speaker settings API.
-- `main-username` and `main-password` update the `mainCredentials` object on the speaker settings API.
 - `speaker-username` and `speaker-password` update the `mainCredentials` object on the speaker settings API.

 ### get